Beaufort-SC-Motorcycle-Accident-Lawyer-Stewart-Law-Offices

 • Noneconomic damages, such as emotional distress or disfigurement

-If someone dies in a motorcycle accident, the surviving family members may file a wrongful death claim for loss of financial support, funeral and burial expenses, or final medical expenses.
+If someone dies in a motorcycle accident, the surviving family members may file a Beaufort wrongful death claim for loss of financial support, funeral and burial expenses, or final medical expenses.

 Steps to Take Immediately After a Motorcycle Accident